 In today’s fast paced work environment it is important for employees and employers alike to promote healthy working behaviors and surroundings.
 Healthy employees are more productive, have fewer absences and are less prone to work-related injury.
 It is therefore no surprise that in recent years, companies have put more effort into promoting healthy lifestyles among employees and reducing work-related stress, illness and injury.
-A survey from 2019 found that 83 percent of employers believed their company's wellness program had a positive impact on worker's health, while 84 percent believed such programs had a positive impact on productivity and performance.
+A survey from 2021 found that 79 percent of employees believed their company's wellbeing programs helped them be as productive as possible, and similarly 79 percent also believed such programs had helped them avoid getting sick.

-Unsurprisingly, work-related physical injury occurs most commonly in professions dealing with heavy machinery and requiring strenuous physical activity, such as logging work, fishing, and structural iron and steel work.
-In 2018, there were around 5,250 deaths from occupational injury in the U.S., with the largest portion involving those aged 45 to 54 years.
+Unsurprisingly, work-related physical injury deaths occur most commonly in professions dealing with heavy machinery and requiring strenuous physical activity, such as logging work, fishing, and structural iron and steel work.
+In 2019, there were around 5,333 deaths from occupational injury in the U.S., with the largest portion involving those aged 55 to 64 years.
+On the other hand, incidences of non-fatal occupational injuries occur most commonly among athletes and sports competitors, heavy machinery operators, and police officers.
+In 2019, there were 26 injuries and illness per 100 athletes or sportsperson.

 This text provides general information.
 Statista assumes no